wp-plugins/mashsharer/readme.txt

 == Upgrade Notice ==

-= 2.4.0 =
+= 2.4.2 =
-2.4.0 <strong> UPDATE:</strong> Update contains a performance improvement and a important fix if you are using version 2.3.9
+2.4.2 <strong> UPDATE:</strong> New shortcode argument [mashshare url="yourwebsite.com"].
+Its recommended to test this update first on a staging website before installing it on a live site.
+Use the free plugin <a href="https://wordpress.org/plugins/wp-staging/" target="_blank">WP Staging</a> for creating a test staging site with two clicks.